 To ensure the integrity of this process, we may randomly select you to verify your self-declarations.
-Continuing suitability and fitness to teach is verified through a current and satisfactory National Police History Check (NPHC).
+Continuing suitability and fitness to teach is verified through a current and satisfactory Nationally Coordinated Criminal History Check (NCCHC).

 - Renewal audit form (PDF, 236.84 KB)

 FAQs for renewal audit